scopeInfinity/FuzzyOS/README.md

 #### How to get boot image?
   - Download image from one of the [Release](#Release).
-  - Or directly build image using `make configure && make images` after cloning the repository.
+  - Or directly build image using `make images` after cloning the repository.

 #### Boot on VMware
   - Create *Virtual Machine Disk* with fixed size of *4MB*.